 If equipped, voice recognition allows for hands-free operation within the audio and phone applications.
-This feature can be started by pressing either the w button on the steering wheel or select the w on the screen display.
+This feature can be started by pressing either the button on the steering wheel or by selecting the button on the screen display.

 However, not all features within these areas are supported by voice commands.
 Generally, only complex tasks that require multiple manual interactions to complete are supported by voice commands.